Learn How to Play the Guitar - for Beginners

 Sitting

 We should be fully aware of our posture while keeping our back as straight as possible and the guitar perpendicular to the ground.
-It’s fast-train to back pain, poor technique and unexpressive playing if we are tilting the guitar back while practising so we can see the fretboard.
+It’s fast-track to back pain, poor technique and unexpressive playing if we are tilting the guitar backward while practicing to see the fretboard.
 Check your body posture regularly and ask yourself: is my guitar really a natural extension of my body?
-Are we happily united together?
+Am I happily united with it?
 Is it really a happy journey right now?
-Keep your learning process effective, but also healthy and comfortable .
+Keep your learning process effective, but also healthy and comfortable.

-Rest the guitar on your leg and stabilize the guitar just a very little bit with your picking hand’s arm, hold it in tight to your body with the elbow.
+Rest the guitar on your leg and stabilize the guitar slightly with your picking hand’s arm and hold it tightly against your body with your elbow.
 Your fretting hand shouldn’t play any role in balancing the instrument.
 That hand’s duty is pressing down the strings, only!
-Make sure your guitar is properly stabilised without using your fretting hand.
+Ensure your guitar is properly stabilized without relying on your fretting hand.
 You should be able to move and reposition your playing hand quickly!

 Standing

-The length of the guitar strap will become part of our self-expression and playing style at the moment when we stand up.
-Some players keep the guitar in a higher position to allow easy access to the fretboard, while others release the guitar down as low as possible because it looks awesome and feels good.
+The length of the guitar strap becomes part of our self-expression and playing style when we stand up.
+Some players keep the guitar in a higher position to allow easy access to the fretboard, while others lower the guitar as much as possible because it looks awesome and feels good.

-Playing in a standing position requires more awareness from the player.
-The way how we move our body is also part of the process: moving and dancing together with the music could help to release the stress and reduce the mental interferences while playing, but lack of self-discipline could also ruin ourย skillful playing potential.ย
+Playing in a standing position requires more awareness from players.
+The way how we move our body is also part of the process: moving and dancing with the music can help reduce stress and mental interference while playing, but a lack of self-discipline could hinder our potential for skillful playing

-Learning how to use our body from bottom to top (aka body-mind-spirit balance) is a form of art in itself: how to eliminate unnecessary tension, using only the specific muscles, keeping good body posture that serves the purpose of efficient and accurate playing and health of tendons/nerves in your fingers and arms.
+Learning to use our body from bottom to top (body-mind-spirit balance) is an art in itself: how to eliminate unnecessary tension, using only the specific muscles, maintaining good body posture that enhances efficient and accurate playing and the health of tendons and nerves in fingers and arms.
 How to be rooted confidently to the ground and also connected to the audience.
-Playing music is a form of self-expression which demands a degree of mastery over our full body.
+Playing music is a form of self-expression which demands a degree of mastery over our entire body.

 Holdin the guitar - self expression

-The way how we hold our guitar is part of our self-expression.
+The way we hold our guitar is part of our self-expression.

 ‘Eat A Dead Grasshopper Before Everything’ is one of the funny sayings we can use to memorize the string names of standard tuning.
 The 1st string is the high E and the low string is the 6th string.
 ‘Elephants And Donkeys Grow Big Ears’ could be an even more visual memo.

-A fast and accurate electronic guitar tuner could be the best option to accomplish this task or optionally, we could also use a free or paid smartphone app.
-Basically, all tuners are broadly the same: we pluck a note and the tuner shows you the note we played.
+A fast and accurate electronic guitar tuner might be the best option, or alternativel, we could also use a free or paid smartphone app.
+Basically, all tuners are broadly the same: pluck a note and the tuner shows the note you played.
 A needle or light will show you how far away from the note you are, the tuning is done when the needle or light is in the middle: you can see how it goes in the ‘Why didn’t Frusciante tune his guitar?!’ video, at 1:00.

 “When you tune your guitar in a different way, it lends itself to a new way of looking at your songwriting.” – Sheryl Crow